NetJets: Business model

 NetJets sells fractions of specific aircraft, chosen from several available types at the time of purchase.
 Owners then have guaranteed access (50–400 hours annually, depending on share size) to that aircraft with as little as four hours' notice.
 If the owner's aircraft is unavailable for some reason, another aircraft of the same type, or a larger aircraft, will be provided.

 Fractional owners pay monthly maintenance fees for a minimum of 50 annual flight hours and a five-year commitment, as well as operating fees by the hour for use of aircraft.
 Alternatively, customers may buy flight hours in 25-hour increments by way of jet card programs.
 Fractional owners also pay an occupied hourly operating fee, but it is charged only when an owner or guest is on board, not for ferry flights.

 NetJets is the largest fractional aircraft provider.
 In 2021 its fleet flew 478,444 hours.

 For companies or individuals that require less than the minimum 50 flight hours and the five-year commitment of fractional ownership, they can buy flight hours in 25-hour increments via the NetJets jet card programs.
+Due to a surge in demand for private aviation during the COVID-19 pandemic, NetJets suspended its card program in August 2021.
+Sales restarted in March 2023.
+This program features "blackout" days, when service is not available due to expected high demand, such as on holidays or during major sporting events.

 Fleet

 NetJets is the largest private jet operator in the world.
-The NetJets fleet :
+The data below is limited to aircraft registered on the United States operating certificate.

+Additional aircraft not included in this data exist within the NetJets Europe, and Executive Jet Management fleet.